 - people who want to reach a personal deepening of prayer, worship and inquiry

-Presentations will take place on the third Sunday of the month.
-Discussion and Q&A sessions will be two Sundays later and we may invite other speakers to take part in the discussions.
+Presentations will generally take place on the third Sunday of the month; discussion and Q&A sessions will be two Sundays later.

 Note: the first session - on April 9 - is free but you must sign up for it in advance.

 Talks will begin at 9:00 am U.S. Pacific Time (that is 5:00 pm GMT), with adjustments for Daylight Savings.
 Both the presentations and discussions will run about 60 minutes each.

 NOTE: The first talk is on a second Sunday, April 9, because the third Sunday is Easter, and the follow-up conversation will be on April 30.
 There will be no session in July.

 1. April 9, 2017 Sufi Origins ... discussion on April 30*

 Cultural and spiritual origins; early mystical schools and traditions; the influence of Prophet Mohammed.

 2. May 21, 2017 Sufi Forms ... discussion on June 4

 The blossoming within Islam; the appearance of the name “Sufi”; the rise of teachers, schools, fellowships, monasteries, lineages, orders, superorders.

 3. June 18, 2017 Sufi Content ... discussion on July 2